Birational Kleinian groups: Invariant rational fibration II: elliptic base

 The ruling $r:Y\rightarrow B$ is identified with the Albanese morphism and is preserved by each element of $\Gamma$.
 We have an exact sequence

 where $\Gamma_r$ is the subgroup preserving fiberwise the fibration.

 \begin{proposition} Suppose that $\Gamma_B$ is infinite.
-Then $X$ is a complex torus.
-The foliation $\Fol$ is a linear irrational foliation or a suspension of $B$.
-In the two cases we have $r(U)=B$. \end{proposition} \begin{proof} We apply Theorem \ref{Brunellathm} to $\Fol$.
+Then the foliation $\Fol$ is a linear irrational foliation or a suspension of $B$. \end{proposition} \begin{proof} We apply Theorem \ref{Brunellathm} to the foliation $\Fol$ on $X$ induced by the rational fibration $Y\rightarrow B$.
 The orbit of a point on $B$ under $\Gamma_B$ is not discrete and its closure contains a real subtorus (cf. Lemma \ref{ellipticnondiscrete}).
 This implies that no leaf of $\Fol$ is a submanifold of $X$.
 Thus the foliation is neither a fibration, nor a turbulent foliation, nor an obvious foliation on a Hopf surface.
 Here the base curve $B$ is elliptic so that $\Fol$ is transversely Euclidean.
 This rules out obvious foliations on Inoue surfaces (cf. \cite{Zhaobirinoue}).
-The foliation $\Fol$ cannot be a suspension of $\PP^1$ because the only $\PP^1$ in $Y$ are the fibers of the rational fibration.
+The foliation $\Fol$ cannot be a suspension of $\PP^1$ because the only rational curves in $Y$ are the fibers of the rational fibration.
 There are only two possibilities left: either $X$ is a complex torus with an irrational linear foliation or $X$ is an infinite suspension of a hyperbolic curve over an elliptic curve. \end{proof}

-We continue to use the notations of section \ref{maruruled}.
-It is well known that, up to isomorphisms, there are only two indecomposable geometrically ruled surfaces over an elliptic curve $B$: $R_0$ with $e=0$ and $R_1$ with $e=1$ (see \cite{Hart} Chapter 5).
-Now we describe the whole automorphism group of the geometrically ruled surface $Y$ according to Maruyama \cite{Maru}: